 You may have multiple segments you want to target, and as you add new targets, the Follower Counts tray will update seamlessly.
 Within each section, follower numbers are additive.
 If you have 300 followers spread across the two different company sizes, like in our previous example, you can successfully publish that post.
 However, if you select other criteria in different sections, such as Industry or City, the total follower count representing all selected criteria from all sections will need to add up to 300 again.
 You may need to widen your selections if you aren’t able to find the 300 followers to target.

-Note: When choosing targeting options for LinkedIn Company Pages, if you do not meet the 300 followers requirement for one or more of the profiles, you will receive an alert when you try to exit the targeting panel as well as when trying to publish the post.
+Note: When selecting targeting options for LinkedIn Company Pages, if you do not meet the 300 followers requirement for one or more of the profiles, you will receive an alert when you try to exit the targeting panel as well as when trying to publish the post.

 Clicking Continue will allow you to proceed back to the post, but if you attempt to publish, the message will not send to the profiles that do not meet the follower requirements.
 An email will also be sent at the time of publishing to notify of the failure.
 Any profile that meets the follower requirements will still have the message published.